7 Reasons to Choose a Certified Financial Planner for Your Long Term and Retirement Financial Planning

 A fiduciary must disclose this, and must also be able to explain how it is still in your best interests, free from conflict of interest on their part.

 And it might be.
 But the point is – this is another cost you could be paying, separate from the base fee.

 Many, many other costs, that add up to far more than the base fee, can cost a high net worth investor tens of millions of dollars over your lifetime.

-If you ask questions 5 and 6, and don’t feel like the financial planner gives you a very full picture of these other costs, you should regard them with skepticism.
+If you ask questions 5 and 6, and don’t feel like the cfp gives you a very full picture of these other costs, you should regard them with skepticism.

 Will you be the only certified financial planner I’ll be working with?

 When you call with a question, who will you speak to?
-Some financial advisors work alone or with a partner or two, and they directly manage the relationships with their clients.
+Some financial advisors practice alone or with a partner or two, and they directly manage the relationships with their clients.

 Others have teams of people working with them.
 You want to know who you’ll be dealing with, and when the key people on that team change.

 You especially want to know who is developing your financial plans and making recommendations for your portfolio.

 If you only talk to the main planner at a firm, but the details of the plans, the analysis, and the ongoing management is handled by an underling, you want to know this.